joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

         - system:masters
 ```

-Save the close the file.
+Save and close the file.
+Then run the following command:

 ```bash
 # This USER is the IAM username of the person who wants to perform kubectl commands